 To get a previous revision, right-click the file and choose File History.
+The History tab opens.
+This tab displays the revision history of the file or folder selected in the tree pane.
 In the History tab, right-click the desired revision and choose Get this Revision.
-Alternately, right-click the file and choose Get Revision...
-In the Get Revision dialog, specify the desired revision.
+Alternately, right-click the file and choose Get Revision dialog, specify the desired revision and click Get Revision.